urvashiramdasani/NLP/README.md

-# NLP
-A repository holding my works on Natural Language Processing
+This repository contains my codes of Natural Language Processing lab work and the implementation of the book 'Natural Language Processing with Python -- Analyzing Text with the Natural Language Toolkit'.